 Even little kids can go through and declutter.
 By already removing all the toys you know they love it makes it easier to have them help choose what toys they want to declutter.
 Plus, they are learning how to declutter and making decisions.

 Toys are one of my favorite things to declutter in fall.

 Fall is my favorite time of year.
 The weather is usually not as hot and we don't get a lot of rain.
 Which makes it the perfect time to clean out the garage.

 Pick a nice weekend and go through and declutter your garage this fall.

 I won't lie, decluttering the garage isn't a quick and easy decluttering project but it feels so good to do!

-I tend to be really optimistic about sports equipment we might someday use.
+- Go through sports equipment or have kids help with the sports equipment.
+I tend to be really optimistic about sports equipment we might someday use and that's ok!

-If I am questioning myself I will put it in a box and write the date on it.
-If we haven't used it in 6 months then I will donate it.
+- If you are questioning yourself put it in a box and write the date on it.
+If you don't use it in 6 months then donate it.

 Once you have your garage decluttered and clean you will love how nice it feels to come home and pull into the garage.